dylan-tex/se_project_spots/README.md

 <!-- >
 To do:
 0) mention the usefulness of branches in the project ✅
-1) walkthrough video in Streamlabs
+1) walkthrough video in Streamlabs ✅
-2) insert a video showing the transitions and highlighting transition code (cannot do) ✅
+2) insert a video showing the transitions and highlighting transition code (gifs did not work)
-3) work on plans for improving the projects
+3) work on plans for improving the projects ✅
 -->

 - Intro